Tyvain/ProcessUploadedFile-Vaadin_SpringBatch/README.md

 - V2: use jpa to create data in the table (in memory)
 - V3: insert in postgres
 - V4: use lib 'opencsv' to read csv into pojo
-- V5: vaadin add upload page
+- V5: add vaadin upload page
+- v6: multiple datasources (not done yet)
+- V7: login ad

 # Launching
 Import the project to the IDE of your choosing as a Maven project.